circleci/circleci-docs/jekyll/_cci2/notifications.md

 2. Click the link to turn on permissions.
 Your browser will ask you to confirm that you want to allow notifications from CircleCI.

-3. Click Allow as shown in the screeshot example.
+3. Click Allow as shown in the screenshot example.
 ![](  {{ site.baseurl }}/assets/img/docs/notification-allowing.png)

 4. Select the radio button to show notifications for completed builds. **Note:** To select the radio button, you may need to reload the page.